jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 On the other hand, applying a hard reset with :code:`"zero"` promotes sparsity and potentially less power consumption when running on dedicated neuromorphic hardware.
 Both options are available for you to experiment with.

-2.4 Stein's LIF Neuron Model
+2.4 Synaptic Conductance-based LIF Neuron Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The passive membrane model allows discrete current spikes to be passed directly into the neuron.
 In reality, a spike will result in the gradual release of neurotransmitters from the pre-synaptic neuron to the post-synaptic neuron.
-Stein's model, `first published in 1965 <https://www.sciencedirect.com/science/article/pii/S0006349565867091>`_, accounts for the gradual temporal dynamics of input current, and was amongst the first to introduce a reset to zero mechanism.
+This model accounts for the gradual temporal dynamics of input current, and is no longer strictly modelling a LIF neuron alone.

-2.4.1 Stein: Synaptic Current
+2.4.1 Synaptic Current
 """"""""""""""""""""""""""""""""""

 If a pre-synaptic neuron fires, the voltage spike is transmitted down the axon of the neuron.
 It triggers the vesicles to release neurotransmitters into the synaptic cleft.
 These activate the post-synaptic receptors, which directly influence the effective current that flows into the post-synaptic neuron.